boisalai/boisalai/README.md

 ### Alain Boisvert, MBA

-Seeks to create useful things and to make the complicated simple.
+Seeks to create useful things and to make complicated things simple.

 - [My resume](resume.md) (in French)
 - Some of [my projects](projects.md) (in French)